machinepainting/machinepainting/README.md

 🌱 I'm currently diving deeper into Automation, AI Based Creator Tools, Cloud Computing, and expaning my coding knowledge in both Python and Javascript.

-🤝 I'm always interested in meeting and collaborating with both technically advanced developers and fellow creative artists to further the potential creative tools.
+🤝 I'm always interested in meeting and collaborating with both technically advanced developers and fellow creative artists to further the potential of creative tools.

 📫 Dont be a stranger.
 Hit me up with an email to talk shop.
 Reach me @ → machinepainting@proton.me